YingzeH/Multi-feature-SEIR/README.md

 Then, it defines the simulation process (SEIR_simulation function) via multi-feauture SEIR model.
 The vaccination is also considered in the function.
 The SEIR_simulation_greedy function applies to the vaccination strategy provided by gurobi solver.
 Section III defines several vaccination strategies.
+Specicically, the optimal_vaccination function prioritize vaccination by solving the optimization problem.
 Section IV defines the output format.
 Section V defines the simulation input parameters.
 Section VI gives epidemic simulations with different vaccination strategy.